 June Is Devoted To The Sacred Heart Of Jesus | Mark Your Calendar!

 Did you know that each month has a traditional Catholic devotion?
 We can focus on each devotion month-by-month to grow in our faith and traditions.
-Make yourself notes, write them on your calendar, and pray a specific prayer each day of the month to remember.
+Make notes for yourself, write them on your calendar, and pray a specific prayer each day of the month to remember.
 You...

 May Is Devoted To The Blessed Virgin Mary | Mark Your Calendar!